OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Features

-- Constructs initial data for a black hole with linear momentum using the puncture method
+- Solves the constraint equation and constructs initial data for a black hole with linear momentum using the puncture method
 - Configurable boundary and number of grid points used in simulation
 - Configurable linear momentum and location of the black hole
 - `elliptic_solver.py` interface with `scipy.la` for solving constraint equations